-‘Sports Illustrated’ Covergirl Josephine Skriver Shows Off Her Bikini Body On A Luxury Yacht
+‘Sports Illustrated’ Cover Girl Josephine Skriver Shows Off Her Bikini Body On A Luxury Yacht

-Sports Illustrated covergirl Josephine Skriver stunned her 6.2 million Instagram followers after posting a new photo where she showed off her enviable physique while fooling around on a luxurious yacht.
+Sports Illustrated cover girl Josephine Skriver stunned her 6.2 million Instagram followers after posting a new photo.
+She showed off her enviable physique while fooling around on a luxurious yacht.

-For the occasion, Skriver opted for a bikini set in a chic black color that highlighted the model’s sun-kissed skin.
+For the occasion, Skriver wore a bikini in a chic black that highlighted the model’s sun-kissed skin.
 The top was a classic triangle silhouette with a deep plunging neckline that showed off her collarbone and décolletage.
 Thick straps wrapped around her back and tied behind her neck to form a traditional halter style.
 A gold ring in the center of the bust added a fun detail.

 Showing off her trim torso, Skriver coupled the bikini top with a pair of brief-style bottoms.
 They were a mid-rise cut with side straps that wrapped around her hips in a way that accentuated her hourglass figure.

-For the final touch, Skriver opted for a black bucket hat with a yellow frowning face in the center of the garment that helped protect her eyes from the bright sun.
+To protect her eyes from the bright sun, Skriver sported a black bucket hat with a yellow frowning face in the center.

 The Danish model styled her hair into two thick pigtail braids, adding a sweet and feminine touch to the look.
 She posed by standing at the bow of a luxurious yacht.
 She brought her arms up as if to balance herself and crossed one leg in front of the other in a position that accentuated her curves.
 While performing the maneuver, she looked down and smiled to show off her pure joy.